plockaby/perl-prancer-plugin-database/README.md

     database handle hasn't been used in a while and the underlying connection has gone away.
 If this is not set then it will default to 30 seconds.

+- dsn\_extra

+    If you have any further connection parameters that need to be appended to the dsn then you can put them in the configuration as a hash.
+This hash will be merged into the default parameters and overwrite any that are duplicated.
+The dsn parameters set by default are `AutoCommit` to 1, `RaiseError` to 1, and `PrintError` to 0.
+This option will take precedence over the `autocommit` flag above.

+- on\_connect

+    This can be an array of commands execute on a successful connection.
+These will be executed on every connection so if the connection goes away but is re- established then these commands will be run again.

 # CREDIT

 This module is derived from [Dancer::Plugin::Database](https://metacpan.org/pod/Dancer::Plugin::Database).
 Thank you to David Precious.

 # COPYRIGHT